lf-/blog/content/posts/WALL-side/index.md

 </g>
 ```

-Another thing that Inkscape disliked (to the point of not rendering anything)
+Another thing that Inkscape was incompatible with (to the point of not
-was the use of `href="..."` in my document.
-Its predecessor, `xlink:href`, was
+rendering anything) was the use of `href="..."` in my document.
+Its
-[noted on MDN][mdn xlink] as being deprecated, replaced in the SVG 2 standard
+predecessor, `xlink:href`, was [noted on MDN][mdn xlink] as being deprecated,
-by unprefixed `href`.
-I just had to switch to the older one and add
+replaced in the SVG 2 standard by unprefixed `href`.
+I just had to switch to
-`xmlns:xlink="http://www.w3.org/1999/xlink"` to my `<svg>` element to fix this.
+`xlink:href` and add `xmlns:xlink="http://www.w3.org/1999/xlink"` to my `<svg>`
+element to fix this.

 The last bit of trouble I got from Inkscape was that it does not support the
 CSS `transform` property, so I had to convert to the `transform="..."` property
-directly on tags.
-Oh well, so much for the shiny features.
-But it works now and
-is more portable!
+on tags.
+And it comes out of Inkscape and ImageMagick nicely now!
+Yay!

 Finally, I have a SVG file that is exactly what I want and was not that painful
 to create.
 That was fun!